 So – you set up accounts for your business on Facebook, Twitter, LinkedIn, and maybe even Instagram.
-You told your family and friends to follow you, and started posting updates about products, specials, and events.
+You told your family and friends to follow you and started posting updates about products, specials, and events.
 But is anyone paying attention?
 It may be time to consider a social media engagement strategy.

-Now that social media is becoming increasingly saturated with ad content, your followers won’t pay attention unless you give them a good reason.
+Now that social media is becoming increasingly saturated with ad content, your followers won’t pay attention to you unless you give them a good reason to.
 That’s where strong user engagement becomes important.
-Make your profiles and pages into spaces for two-way conversation, and your followers will be more likely to stay interested.
+Turn your profiles and pages into spaces for two-way conversations, and your followers will be more likely to stay interested.

 That being said, I know that creating engaging content is easier said than done.
-Here are a few tips – as well as examples of companies who excel at interacting with their followers – to help you get started.
+Here are a few tips – as well as examples from companies who excel at interacting with their followers – to help you increase social media engagement!

-This might sound obvious, but too many businesses simply don’t plan their content this way, and then they wonder why their followers are silent.
-They create content that is designed to promote, not realizing that users scroll right past without a second thought.
+This might sound obvious, but too many businesses don’t plan their content this way, and then wonder why their followers are silent.
+They create content that is designed to promote, not realizing that users scroll right past it without a second thought.

 Instead, get users involved by showing them that you value their opinions.
-Ask for feedback on existing products, thoughts about new ones, or maybe even what they’d like to see from your company.
-This will not only help you step up your social game, but can also serve as a great source of content ideas and inspiration for new products.
+Ask for feedback on existing products, thoughts about new ones, or maybe even what they’d like to see from your company in the future.
+This will not only help you step up your social game but can also serve as a great source of content ideas and inspiration for new products.

-It’s also entirely possible to engage users with content that doesn’t require them to be customers or have strong opinions.
+It’s also entirely possible to increase engagement with content that doesn’t require them to be customers or have strong opinions.
 Take, for example, this post from haircare brand Aussie:

-It’s a simple question – whether time or heat is more annoying – and relates to their “Air Dry Revolution” campaign that encourages customers to skip blow drying their hair.
-It’s nothing too involved, but still managed to generate quite a few comments from users who dislike using heat styling tools during the summer months.
+The simple question – whether time or heat is more annoying – relates to their “Air Dry Revolution” campaign that encourages customers to skip blow-drying their hair.
+It’s nothing too involved but still managed to generate quite a few comments from users who dislike using heat styling tools.

 Listen and respond

-Once users start engaging with your posts, the only way to keep them involved (and keep them as happy customers) is to listen to what they have to say and respond accordingly.
+Once users start engaging with your posts, the only way to keep them involved is to listen to what they have to say and respond accordingly.
 Kraft Mac and Cheese does a particularly great job of this:

-The brand responds to tweets like this on a daily basis, and almost always receives an excited Tweet back from the original poster.
+The brand responds to tweets like this on a daily basis, and almost always receives an excited tweet back from the original poster.
 It’s a simple action, but their customers clearly appreciate it.
-Plus, as this particular Tweet shows, it’s okay to drop the “professional” tone you use in other marketing channels if it suits your brand.
+Plus, as this tweet shows, it’s okay to drop the “professional” tone you use in other marketing channels if it suits your brand.

-That being said, not every post warrants a funny response – especially those from users who aren’t entirely satisfied with your products.
+However, not every post warrants a funny response – especially those from users who weren’t entirely satisfied with your products.
 You should still address users who have concerns or complaints though, and the way you address dissatisfied customers is arguably more important than how you address happy customers.

 You need to show users that you care about what they have to say, much like Lean Cuisine does here:

-The company does not have any vegan products (meaning that this user is very unlikely to become a customer), yet they still took the time to address her concern and note that they appreciate the suggestion.
+The company does not have any vegan products, yet they still took the time to address her concern and note that they appreciate the suggestion.

 Post visual content